- Leisure: Any freely chosen activity or experience that takes place in non‑work time.

 In recent times, people in advanced countries have a higher life expectancy, hence they spend a significant part of their time on leisure activities such as watching TV, going to the beach, shopping and possibly spending time with their grandchildren.
 In some cases, many of them also travel during the summer vacation to exotic places, especially the affluent people.

-Factors affecting the personal participation in sports and tourist: The stages in life cycle determines the amount of time available, the amount of resources available and the amount of energy a person has to participate in sports and tourism.
+Factors affecting personal participation in sports and tourists: The stages in life cycle determine the amount of time available, the number of resources available and the amount of energy a person has to participate in sports and tourism.

-- Affluent people can engage in tourism in developing countries more than in developed countries because:
+Affluent people can engage in tourism in developing countries more than developed countries because: